nykabhishek/coursera-self_driving_cars_specialization/README.md

 # Coursera Self-Driving Cars Specialization
-Assignments of the Self Driving Cars Specialization offered by University of Toronto on Coursera
+Projects from the Self Driving Cars Specialization offered by University of Toronto on Coursera

 ## Content